Actor Jeremy Renner says he broke more than 30 bones in snowplow accident - ExBulletin

 Actor Jeremy Renner says he broke more than 30 bones in snowplow accident

-Actor Jeremy Renner broke more than 30 bones when he was hit by a snowplow earlier this month, he said in an Instagram post on Saturday.
+Actor Jeremy Renner broke more than 30 bones when he was run over by a snow plow this month, he said on Instagram on Saturday.

 Lots of love and appreciation to all of you, said Renner, 52, who plays superhero Hawkeye in Marvels Avengers and also starred in the Paramount + crime thriller series Mayor of Kingstown